Fibularis (peroneus) longus muscle

-Peroneus longus is also known as fibularis longus.
-It arises from the head, superior part of the lateral fibular shaft, deep surface of deep fascia, anterior and posterior crural intermuscular septa and occasionally from the lateral condyle of tibia.
+The peroneus longus is also known as fibularis longus.
+It arises from the head, superior two-thirds of the lateral fibular shaft, anterior and posterior crural intermuscular septa and occasionally from the lateral condyle of tibia.

 The tendon of the muscle descends down the leg, and runs posterior to the lateral malleolus along with the tendon of the peroneus (fibularis) brevis.
 These two muscles run within a tunnel in a common synovial sheath covered by the superior fibular retinaculum, and the tendon of fibularis longus is thickened as is passes through.

 The tendon of the muscle crosses the lateral side of the cuboid, and then proceeds to run against its inferior surface.
 It is thickened as it turns laterally against the surface of the cuboid, and is often the site for a sesamoid bone.
 This groove is converted into a tunnel by the long plantar ligament.